 Lastly, map your conversion goals to your customer journeys.
 Not every customer decision journey (CDJ) will look the same, so the actions within every customer journey must be optimized.

 Conversion Rate Optimization in eCommerce

-Something as simple as a video can reveal a lot about what a customer does or their intent when landing on your page.
-Qualitative data tools such as CrazyEgg, HotJar or FullStory allow you to capture pageviews and analyze customer behavior in real-time.
+Something as simple as a video can reveal a lot about what a buyer does or their intent when landing on your page.
+Qualitative data tools such as CrazyEgg, HotJar, or FullStory allow you to capture page views and the number of visitors, analyze customer behavior, and factors that lead to a purchase or high bounce rate in real time.